Dynamics and entropy of $\mathcal{S}$-graph shifts: Intrinsic ergodicity

 There is a second, distinct notion of entropy in dynamical systems.
 Given a shift space $X$, let $\mathcal M(X)$ denote the set of all probability measures on $X$ that are invariant under the shift map $\sigma$.
 Though its formula is more complicated than for topological entropy, it's possible to assign a number $h_\mu(\sigma)$, called the \textit{measure-theoretic entropy}, to each measure $\mu \in \mathcal M(X)$.
 These two notions of entropy are related through the so-called \textit{variational principle}:

-When there is a unique measure that attains this supremum, the shift space is called \textit{intrinsically ergodic}.
+For a general dynamical system, this supremum may not be attained by any probability measure; for a shift space, however, it always is.
+When there is a unique measure that attains the supremum, the shift space is called \textit{intrinsically ergodic}.

 Bowen showed in 1974 that every shift space with the specification property is intrinsically ergodic \cite{specification-ergodic}.
-In \cite{climenhaga-ergodicity}, Climenhaga and Thompson extended Bowen's result to prove that every shift space that is ``close enough'' to having the specification property is also intrinsically ergodic.
-In particular, they prove that every $S$-graph shift, as well as any factor of an $S$-graph shift, is intrinsically ergodic; Matson and Sattler utilize their results to prove that every ordered $\S$-limited shift is, as well.
+Climenhaga and Thompson \cite{intrinsic-ergodicity} extended Bowen's result to prove that every shift space that is ``close enough'' to having the specification property is also intrinsically ergodic.
+In particular, they prove that every $S$-gap shift, as well as any factor of an $S$-gap shift, is intrinsically ergodic; Matson and Sattler \cite{S-limited} utilize their results to prove that every factor of an ordered $\S$-limited shift is, as well.
 In this section, we prove that this result extends much farther:

 \begin{theorem} Every factor of an $\S$-graph shift is intrinsically ergodic. \end{theorem}